Mainstay Hail - Parametric Insurance For Dealerships

 - The policy is not subject to underinsurance.

-- We offer hail cover anywhere in Australia.
+- Offering hail cover anywhere in Australia.

-- We cover anything - Vehicles, Caravans and Motorhomes.
+- Can cover Vehicles, Caravans and Motorhomes.

 - Covers from $400K to $9M - depending on our aggregate limits.